-If you have ever had a beautiful flower bouquet, you might have thought about ways to preserve the flowers.
-You may even be asking yourself if you can put fresh flowers in resin.
+If you’ve ever had beautiful flowers, you might have thought about ways to preserve them.
+You might even be asking yourself if you can put fresh flowers in resin.

 Step 1: Plan what you want to make with your fresh flowers